ssok305/ssok305.github.io/README.md

-https://github.com/gdube/pong-js /** Provide great detail through object literals */
+https://github.com/gdube/pong-js /** Provide great detail through object literals and how he approaches the Pong game. */

+https://codepen.io/fleemaja/pen/qRJwKO /** Another inspiration on how to develop the pong game */